 Mexico is one of the world’s leading coffee exporters with most production concentrated in the South-Central regions of the country.
-Coffee is largely made up of the Arabica variety which grows particularly well in 15 states, particularly Chiapas, Veracruz, Puebla and Oaxaca.
+Coffee is largely made up of the Arabica variety which grows especially well in 15 states, particularly Chiapas, Veracruz, Puebla and Oaxaca.

-As in many other coffee belt countries, the means of production bears a strong family footprint.
+As in many other coffee-belt countries, the means of production bears a strong family footprint.
 Men, women, and even the younger generation are all involved in cultivating and processing while schools are closed during harvest.

 Josias Oltehua’s coffee

 Josias Oltehua is a 37-year-old coffee producer from the Sierra Zongolica region in the state of Veracruz, Mexico.
 Because coffee arrived here at the end of the 18th century, even earlier than in Chiapas, the seed is deeply rooted in the traditions, history, and economy of local communities.
 For Josias’ family in particular, who are of Nahua descent, arabica coffee production (of the Borbón, Garnica, and Colombia varieties) is their main source of livelihood.

 Together with his Slow Food community Bosque, Niebla Y Café, Josias joined the Slow Food Coffee Coalition in 2021 through his long collaboration and friendship with Stephany Escamilla, now an International Advisor to the Coffee Coalition.

 Three men and six women work on the farm, while four children learn from their parents in the hope that, as adults, they will not abandon this land to seek their fortunes in the United States as many others from Mexico’s rural areas have done and are still doing.

 “The role of women in coffee production is crucial,” Josias explains, “not only for the labor force, but to help foster the learning of traditional techniques by younger generations.
 We’re in danger of losing these traditions due to mass emigration taking place across the country.”